-The Loremaster pulled the warm towels off and looked at Sionis with eager eyes.
+Vestria pulled the warm towels off and looked at Sionis with eager eyes.
 “I need to change and get my scrolls, but I don’t want to hold you up.
 So, you go ahead and start at the beginning.
 Tell me everything about what came next.”

 Sionis contemplated this, looking outside his window to see the wind and rain.
 Then, he chuckled to himself and stood up.
-“Let me grab you a chance of clothes, and then I’ll get started.”
+“Let me grab you a change of clothes, and then I’ll get started.”

 Vestria waited while Sepher fished out an older robe and belt to fasten it.
 Once that was finished, Vestria quickly shed her wet outfit and changed into the robe.
 She was happy to be rid of the wet garments, but she hung them up as directed by Sionis so that she would be able to change back before she left.